February 10

 Is it possible that I'm creating my own tomorrow right here and now?
 When I think about it, how can it be possible that I'm not doing so?
 After all, my decisions and actions today definitely will affect what tomorrow will be like, no matter how tempting it may be to deny that reality.
 And my actions and decisions depend upon the way that I see the world and the people in it, as well as how I see my place in it.

 Most people tend to perpetuate their current situations by not changing the way they act or the things they do.
 They may not be completely happy or content, but they feel a certain comfort in acting in certain ways.
 And just as their actions of last week, last month, and last year have brought them where they are now, if they continue to do things the same ways their tomorrows won't be at all different.
-There will be nothing new and exciting there because they haven't done any actions at all that could create that kind of tomorrow.
+There will be nothing new and exciting there because they haven't taken any actions at all that could create that kind of tomorrow.

 Many people don't like the idea that we may be creating our own futures, for they don't like to have that kind of responsibility hanging over their heads.
 They don't want to think that what they see as negative conditions may be the result of their own actions, and that they alone can change things for the better.
 Isn't it easier to live with ourselves when our circumstances are someone else's fault?